Universiteit Leiden

 Watch the video on the original website or

 Get to know Claire van Leeuwen in this video.
 She studied English Language and Culture and is now working as a Conversation Designer at ABN AMRO.
-Are you curious about what exactly she does in a day?
+Are you curious about what a typical day looks like for her?
 Watch the video to find out!

 Your skills after graduation